conaticus/boolean/CONTRIBUTING.md

 ### Issues

 Contributions must have corresponding issues.
-If the issue does not yet exist, please make a new one before contributing - also ensure that you assign the issue to yourself, so nobody solves the same issue.
+If the issue does not yet exist, please make a new one before contributing - also ensure that you add the claimed label, so nobody works on the same issue.